Crypto137/MHServerEmu/docs/Glossary.md

 - **Grouping Manager** - a service that handles social and matchmaking features.

+- **Guild** - a supergroup.

 - **Hotspot** - a world entity that defines a boundary that triggers effects when entered by other world entities.

 - **Hub** - a region in which combat is prohibited (also known as a town in other Diablo-like games).

+- **DataGuid** - a 64-bit value representing a static data file that does not change between versions of the game.

+- **DataId** - a 64-bit hash representing a static data file derived from its file path.
+If a file is moved in another version of the game, its DataId is going to be different.

 - **Interest** - data replicated to the client.